Global EmpireAbomiNATIONContact

 WHO against HCQ (May 2020)

-On 25 May 2020 NPR reported: The World Health Organization says it is temporarily halting its clinical trials that use hydroxychloroquine to treat COVID-19 patients over published concerns that the drug may do more harm than good.
-The move comes after the medical journal The Lancet reported on Friday that patients getting hydroxychloroquine were dying at higher rates than other coronavirus patients. *
+The World Health Organization says it is temporarily halting its clinical trials that use hydroxychloroquine to treat COVID-19 patients over published concerns that the drug may do more harm than good.
+The move comes after the medical journal The Lancet reported on Friday that patients getting hydroxychloroquine were dying at higher rates than other coronavirus patients.*

-The paper published by The Lancet on which the WHO based its decision to halt its clinical trials for HCQ was later shown to be a fraud and retracted.
-This will be mentioned a little later on this webpage.
+The paper published by The Lancet on which the WHO based its decision to halt its clinical trials for HCQ was later shown to be a fraud and was retracted.
+More about this later.

-On 29 May 2020 The Statesman reported: The Indian Council of Medical Research (ICMR) has written to the World Health Organization, expressing its disagreement with the global health body's advisory against the use of anti-malaria Hydroxychloroquine in treating Coronavirus patients.
-The ICMR, in the letter, cited the difference in dosage administered to patients and said that international dosages are four times higher than Indian trials. *
+The Indian Council of Medical Research (ICMR) has written to the World Health Organization, expressing its disagreement with the global health body's advisory against the use of anti-malaria Hydroxychloroquine in treating Coronavirus patients.
+The ICMR, in the letter, cited the difference in dosage administered to patients and said that international dosages are four times higher than Indian trials.*

 This is crucial, HCQ doses prescribed in the West, as recommended by for example the WHO, are much higher than the commonly prescribed optimal doses of HCQ which have shown to be effective in countries like India and many others!
 Later more about this.